Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 HomeLight offers additional services, too, as well as more tools for home sellers.

 - HomeLight Agent Match: If you want to explore listing your home on the open market, our agent match tool will help you find an expert to talk to about your options.
 After you answer a few questions, we’ll provide you with the names of several top agents in your area.
-An experienced agent can provide a comparative market analysis to help you determine your home’s worth in its current condition, and what it might fetch with some repairs.
+An experienced agent can provide a comparative market analysis to help you determine your home’s worth in its current condition and its possible sale price in the market after some repairs.

 - HomeLight Buy Before You Sell: Through the Buy Before You Sell program, HomeLight can help you unlock a portion of your equity upfront to put toward your next home.
 You can then make a strong offer on your next home with no home sale contingency.
 You can also receive a guaranteed offer on your home in the event that it doesn’t sell on the open market.